 The Suunto Zoop Novo is designed for the entry level diver, whereas the Suunto Vyper Novo has the features to satisfy most recreational and technical divers.

 The Vyper Novo has wireless air integration option, an integrated digital compass, and the ability to handle up to three gas mixes.
-Zoop Novo doesn't have these options.
+The Zoop Novo doesn't have these options.

 Comparison Table - Vyper Novo versus D4i Novo and D6i Novo

 The Vyper Novo is not a watch sized dive computer.
 The D4i Novo and D6i Novo are watch sized dive computers.